-On behalf of the board of Directors (the "Board") of the Company, I am pleased to present the audited consolidated annual results of the Group for the year ended 31 March 2022 (the "Year" or the "Reporting Period").
+On behalf of the board of Directors (the "Board") of Man Shing Global Holdings Limited, I am pleased to present to you the audited consolidated annual results of the Group for the year ended 31 March 2023 (the "Year" or the "Reporting Period").

-Man Shing has been providing cleaning services in Hong Kong for over 30 years and has become one of the largest cleaning services companies in the city.
+Man Shing has been providing cleaning services in Hong Kong for over 30 years and has become one of the largest cleaning services companies in Hong Kong.
 We are honoured to have played an important role in providing environmental cleaning solutions for all Hong Kong residents.
 We strive to maintain and strengthen our leading position in the cleaning services industry.
 As a dedicated team working towards a common goal, we believe Man Shing's success lies in our solidarity, strives for growth, and scaling for new heights for the Company.

-Our business covers a comprehensive portfolio of property management services and environmental cleaning solutions, including providing street cleaning solutions, building cleaning solutions, bus and ferry cleaning solutions, waste management services, external wall and window cleaning, confined space cleaning as well as pest control and fumigation services in Hong Kong.
+Our business covers a comprehensive portfolio of environmental cleaning solutions, including providing street cleaning solutions, building cleaning solutions, bus and ferry cleaning solutions, waste management services, external wall and window cleaning, confined space cleaning as well as pest control and fumigation services, and property management services in Hong Kong.
 During the Year, Man Shing has successfully secured new contracts from existing and new customers across all sectors.
-The grant of these contracts by our customers represents their recognition of our quality service and our compliance with their stringent requirements and this further expands Man Shing's influence in the industry.
+The grant of these contracts by our customers represents their recognition of our quality service and our compliance with their stringent requirements, which further expands Man Shing's influence in the industry.
 Moving forward, we will continue to establish closer ties with our customers in both government and private sectors to secure various potential projects in the industry.
-While striving to explore further business opportunities and maximize our market share in our business segments, we will continue to implement stringent internal control to enhance operational efficiency and to improve our financial positions.
+While striving to explore further business opportunities and maximize our market share in our business segments, we will continue to implement stringent internal control measures to enhance operational efficiency and to improve our financial positions.

 The global outbreak of the novel Coronavirus (the "COVID-19") since early 2020 has changed the business environment and lifestyles drastically.
-This long-lasting pandemic increases the awareness of a clean and hygienic environment in the Hong Kong public as well as the demand for a clean and better living environment in Hong Kong.
-Accordingly, the demand for cleaning solution services from both the public and private sectors increased.
-During the Year, the Group has successfully awarded seven large scale services contracts from the government as well as a number of contracts from the private sector.
-As a result, the Group experienced a stable increase in revenue during the Year.
+This long-lasting pandemic has increased the awareness of a clean and hygienic environment in the Hong Kong public as well as the demand for a clean and better living environment in Hong Kong.
+As such, the demand for cleaning solution services from both the public and private sectors increased.
+During the Year, the Group has successfully awarded two large scale services contracts from the government as well as a number of contracts from the private sector.
+As a result, the Group's revenue reached a historical high with a record of HK\$997.0 million, representing an increase of 50.2% as compared to last year.